-Qualitative assessment has identified this risk as both high in impact and likelihood over the short to medium term.
+Qualitative assessment has identified this risk as both high in impact and likelihood over the medium to long term especially under RCP4.5 and RCP8.5 warming scenarios.
 The introduction of a form of carbon taxation is likely to be introduced as pressure mounts for progress to be made against the Government ambition to achieve Net Zero by 2050.